 Sometimes landowners donate their land to us outright.
 More frequently, landowners sign an easement agreement with us that allows them continued ownership but limits future development.
 They can still use it in other ways, like farming or hunting.
 We agree to monitor the land annually to be sure their wishes are followed.

 Q: Why would land owners want a conservation agreement?

 1st reason: They love their land, their woods, their farm land…and they want to know that after they are gone, their land will continue to be used as it has been.
 They want to leave a legacy for themselves and their family.

-3rd reason: Planned giving; property owners choosing to make a land trust the beneficiary of their land.
+3rd reason: Property owners choosing to make a land trust the beneficiary of their land through planned giving.

 Q: What kind of tax benefits exist for conservation agreements?

-If a landowner places a conservation easement on his or her land, the value of the land is reduced.
-This is because the land can never be developed and so is not worth as much as if it were allowed to be developed.
-If the easement is donated or sold to Land Trust for Louisiana, below its market value, the donation is a tax deductible charitable contribution.
+If a landowner places a conservation easement on his or her land, and limits future development, the value of the land is reduced.
+An appraiser will determine the difference in value with and without a conservation easement.
+If the easement is donated or sold to Land Trust for Louisiana, the difference in value is considered a donation and thus is a tax-deductible charitable contribution.